openstack/glance/doc/source/glanceapi.rst

 * ``x-image-meta-checksum``

   This header is optional.
-When present it shall be the expected **MD5** checksum of the image file data.
+When present, it specifies the **MD5** checksum of the image file data.

-  When present, Glance will verify the checksum generated from the backend store when storing your image against this value and return a **400 Bad Request** if the values do not match.
+  When present, Glance will verify the checksum generated from the back-end store while storing your image against this value and return a **400 Bad Request** if the values do not match.

 * ``x-image-meta-is_public``